Skip links

 Q: What are the most important responsibilities and roles of county commissioners?

 A: As a County Commissioner, I am a voice for the people of the community.
 By being present in neighborhoods and with businesses, I know what people want and need.
 I prioritize these needs and set the community agenda.
 Most importantly, I fund those priorities.
 As a County Commissioner, I keep the County’s budget focused on investing in people.
 I’m proud of the county’s financial condition and outlook.
-Although we have cut over $30 million from the budget since Covid-19 broke out, I have focused my energy on making sure we fully utilize the CARES Act funding our community received (more below).

 Q: What are the biggest problems facing Montgomery County?
 What do you propose doing to tackle these challenges?